VeryGoodOpenSource/very_good_cli/CONTRIBUTING.md

 dart test
 ```

-If not all test passed out of the box please submit an [issue](https://github.com/VeryGoodOpenSource/very_good_cli/issues/new/choose) so it can get fixed.
+If some tests do not pass out of the box, please submit an [issue](https://github.com/VeryGoodOpenSource/very_good_cli/issues/new/choose).

 4. Install your own version of Very Good CLI in your local environment: